-Several of Arizona's commits were in action over the weekend.
-Read on to find out how Brandon Dawkins did, if Tony Ellison had another four touchdown game, and more.
+Several of Arizona's committed players were in action over the weekend.
+Read on to find out which recruit helped his team make history, how Brandon Dawkins was nearly perfect, and more.

 Several Arizona commits were in action over the weekend.
-The following are results of their games:
+The following are results of their week five games: